-Qualmark operators include a range of accommodation providers (who are star rated), attraction, activity and transport operators.
-Inbound tour operators who belong to the Tourism Export Council of New Zealand have their own category which gives them a distinct and credible point of difference to other inbound tour operators and prioritised recognition through our parntership.
+These operators include a range of accommodation providers (who are star rated), attraction, activity and transport operators.
+Inbound tour operators who belong to the Tourism Export Council of New

+Zealand have their own category which gives them a distinct and credible point of difference to other inbound tour operators.